-At BWCE we have never been more convinced that now is the time to mobilise interest and action at a local level and within our communities if we are to convince politicians to take the urgent action needed to address the challenges we currently face.
+We believe that now is the time to mobilise local community action, demonstrating to our politicians a groundswell of opinion in support of the urgent political action needed to address the challenges we now face.
 Community energy provides practical opportunities for people to become part of the solution, delivering tangible benefits and demonstrating support for change.

 We are proud of BWCE's achievements to date.
-We have developed a not-for-profit community energy model that has helped us build a wide range of community owned solar PV projects and one small hydro scheme, recycle £300,000 of surplus back into local community projects via our community fund and provide fair rates of interest annually to our members.
+We have developed a not-for-profit community energy model that has helped us build a wide range of community owned solar PV projects and one small hydro scheme, recycle £380,000 of surplus back into local community projects via our community fund and provide fair rates of interest annually to our members.
 We are now one of the largest community energy businesses in the country - but this is still so very far from being enough.